MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/helpful-tips-for-entity-data.md

 manager: "stevelom"
 ---
 # Helpful Tips for Entity Data
-Here are some tips to help you when you create entity data to use with the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)].
+Here are some tips to help you when you create entity data to use with the Bing Spatial Data Services.

 -   **Consider using pipe(&#124;)-delimited  or XML entity data files**.
 Entity data often contains commas (Example: Seattle, WA).
 Therefore, using the pipe (&#124;) character as a separator in entity data files is often a good choice.
 Similarly, XML files support the use of commas (,), hyphens (-), and pipe characters (&#124;) as part of entity data values.